 Obviously, most people try to avoid getting into car accidents but unfortunately they happen.
+When they do happen, people often hope that they’ve got top-rated car accident lawyers located in Lansing, Michigan by their side to help them out, but that’s not always the case.
 To make things worse, after a collision, you usually go into “fight or flight” mode, and clear thinking becomes difficult to do.
 To prepare you just in case you find yourself in a car accident, Lustine Dodge of Woodbridge, a local Chrysler, Dodge, Jeep, Ram dealer in Woodbridge, VA, helped us put together a list of things you should avoid doing.

 Leaving the scene of an accident is a stupid thing to do.
 In fact, it is illegal in the United States.
 This advice applies to rather minor accidents too.
 If you back into a parked car or clip someone’s quarter panel, you may be tempted to conclude that “it’s nothing” and leave.
 However, if someone sees you or you are captured on a surveillance camera, you might get a surprise visit from the police and a court appearance date.

 Leave your car in the road